keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/react-outline.md

 ### Claim Page
 The major parameter that controls what React will render is `cur_key_use` for the given private key.
 This value represents the key's current use number (1st use, 2nd use etc.) and will be stored in a React state variable called `curUse`.

-**Stage 1 &rarr; 2:** To change between these two stages, the key's current use must be changed from 1 to 2.
+**Pre-entry &rarr; Post-entry:** To change between these two stages, the key's current use must be changed from 1 to 2.
 This is done when the QR code is scanned by the host.

-**Stage 2 &rarr; 3:** To change between these two stages, the key must be deleted and fully claimed.
+**Post-entry &rarr; Post-gift:** To change between these two stages, the key must be deleted and fully claimed.
 This happens when they claim the post attendance gifts.

 :::note
 Here, notice that the `curUse` returns to 0, the default value for this React state variable.
 This is because the key is depleted and deleted; and thus reading the actual `cur_key_use` from the Keypom contract will return an error.